simohnf/sjf_audio/README.md

 Framework Dependency: JUCE 7+.

 Compiler Target: Highly compatible with optimization flags (-O3, /O2, -ffast-math) to take full advantage of static-loop unrolling.

+---

+### TO DO

+- Return latency from processors
+- Make tempo synced phasor actually linked to host position